 We Already Have 10 Dictionaries…

-About a month later, Anne came in to pick her daughter Katie up.
-We got to talking and she told me how frustrated she was with Katie looking up her weekly spelling words.
+About a month later, Anne came in to pick up her daughter Katie from our learning center.
+We got to talking, and she told me how frustrated she was with Katie looking up her weekly spelling words.
 I mentioned the Longman dictionary to her.
 She said, “We have at least 10 dictionaries at home.
 We even have the giant dictionary that libraries have.
 I don’t need another one!”
 I said, “Anne, does Katie understand the definitions when she looks them up?”
 She said no and I replied, “So what good are your current dictionaries then?”

 I then showed both Anne and Katie the Longman dictionary.
 The definitions were easy to understand.
 The print was a bit bigger, and there were examples of using the words in sentences.
 A huge difference!
 Ultimately, Anne got the new dictionary.
 Several weeks later Anne thanked me profusely for the recommendation, as Katie didn’t have any more trouble with looking up her spelling words.

 - something that is tolerable is not very good, but you are able to accept it